antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API endpoints **SHOULD** be self descriptive

 It **SHOULD** be possible to gather what an API method does from its endpoint alone.
-Therefore endpoints should be as self descriptive as possible, whilst being concise and ensuring endpoints remain well structured.
+Therefore endpoints **SHOULD** be as self descriptive as possible, whilst being concise and ensuring endpoints remain well structured.

 The easiest way to do this is to use descriptive and logical names for endpoints, you **SHOULD NOT** use verbs.
 If the method belongs to a resource use its name in its description.

 Further endpoints **SHOULD** be structured logically and intuitively.
-Methods for a resource should be nested under the resource.
+Methods for a resource **SHOULD** be nested under the resource.

 For example, `[GET]V2/ships/{id}/voyages` indicates the resource is `ships`, `{id}` the specific resource and the method is `voyages`.
 From this alone, it should be reasonably obvious this endpoint returns a list of voyages for a ship specified by `{id}`.